 The spicebush is a fragrant native shrub or small tree that provides multi-season interest.
-These deciduous plants put on a great fall show, have fragrant flowers, attract beautiful pollinators, and have many uses in the kitchen.
+These deciduous plants put on great fall color, have fragrant, tiny yellow flowers, attract beautiful pollinators, and have many uses in the kitchen.

 Read on to learn more about how to grow and care for these useful native plants.